aptech/docs/docs/plotsetyminorgridpen.rst

 Purpose
 ----------------
-Controls the thickness, color, and style for the minor Y-axis grid lines.
+Controls the thickness, color, and style for the minor y-axis grid lines.

 Format